source - http://www.martinwinckler.com/article.php3?id_article=38 -

 by Martin Winckler

-This is the text of a lecture given in English in Amsterdam (The Netherlands), a few years ago.
+This is the text of a lecture given in English in Amsterdam (The Netherlands), in 2008.

 I translated it from the French language with the welcome editorial help of Randee Dawn Cohen, a fine, New York-based fellow writer.